How to Prepare for the SAT

 The SAT comes from the Educational Testing Service, a company paid by the College Board to create the test.
 Both are private companies.

-Three months is the recommended study time for the SAT.
-If you only have two months to study, you absolutely can still cover all the bases.
-Just make sure to stick to a strict study schedule, take practice tests, review areas you struggle with AND every other subject, and become familiar with the test format.
+You can study for the SAT in two months; however, it is tight.
+Three months is the recommended time frame.
+If you only have two months, make sure to stick to a rigorous schedule, use practice tests, and become familiar with the test format.

 After reading this guide, you may now have a general idea of how to prepare for the SAT.
 There is a lot to learn about this exam, and going through this guide is the first step in setting a goal.